raquelroldo/wines-up/README.md

-# WinesUp [WIP]
+# Wines Up [WIP]

-This app is an academic project intend to practice and apply some Angular basic knowledge acquired in class.
-It is an app where you can add, edit and delete wines and information about.
+* Academic project intended to practice and apply Angular knowledge acquired in class.

+* It is an app where you can List, add, edit and delete wines and information about it.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.

 ## Future Features

 Soon it will have a login form and share option.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.

 ## Development server